 If the ad creatives are received along with the bids, then there will be no need to send a request again.
 Once the bidding is completed, the creative from the winner can be delivered instantaneously.
 It can save the time that would have been spent in sending a separate request to the winner and then receiving and delivering the creatives.

 Caution: Front loading decisions can be faster, but it can create problems too.
-One, it might lead to discrepancies in your reports (because how SSPs and your ad server counts the impressions).
-Two, it might not be efficient for all the setups — imagine Ad Exchange line item winning auctions most of the time, then it doesn’t make sense to get the creative and increase the weight of the client-side requests.
+One, it might lead to discrepancies in your reports (because of how SSPs and your ad server counts the impressions).
+Two, it might not be efficient for all the setups — imagine Ad Exchange line item winning auctions most of the time, then it doesn’t make sense to get creative and increase the weight of the client-side requests.

 Reduce the HTTP Requests

 Web browsers can send a limited number of outgoing HTTP requests to the server.
 For example, Chrome can handle only 10 concurrent connections at max.
 If there will be a lot of HTTP elements to load then the page will slow down.
 It can even hinder the header bidding process as well because header bidding also involves HTTP requests.
 Therefore it is best that your page needs the minimum number of HTTP requests for loading.
 Here are some suggestions to do so.

 - Find out the HTTP requests on your pages with the help of tools like Chrome Developer Tools and Page Insights.

 - Combine similar CSS files together so that the browser does not need to send request separately for every file.

 - You can also limit the number of files like images, videos, and other media files on your pages.

 - Reduce the amount of other external scripts by finding out and eliminating the assets that are not necessary on the page or load less necessary assets later by using the onload logic

 - Use browser caching so that the users revisiting your sites do not have to load the entire page from the server.